home-assistant/home-assistant.io/source/_integrations/meater.markdown

 ha_domain: meater
 ---

-## Installation
+The Meater Smart Meat Thermometer integration allows for communicating with the [Meater Temperature Probe](https://meater.com/) from Apption Labs.

-The `meater` sensor platform is an integration for communicating with the [Meater Temperature Probe](https://meater.com/) from Apption Labs.
+## Configuration

 To use the integration, your probe must be connected to the Meater Cloud service.